thestarlab/thestarlab.github.io/work-with-us.md

 ## Geospatial expertise and experience

-We offer cutting edge GeoAI, strong technical depth and applied delivery experience in:
+We offer cutting-edge technologies, strong technical depth and applied delivery experience in:

-- Geospatial data science, GeoAI, and spatiotemporal modeling
+- Geospatial data science, machine learning, and spatiotemporal modeling
 - GeoAI for natural resources, environmental monitoring, and emergency management
 - Data-intensive or computation-intensive geospatial workflows for research and operational settings